 “Mom!
 Stop!
 I don’t know the answers to most of those questions.
 Other than he’s a sophomore, and he’s taking AP Geometry so I think he’s smart.”

 That was another question that Darryl figured his answer would also blow his mom’s socks off.

 Again, his mom’s reaction was surprise, what he expected.

 “Yes.
 He sat down next to me at the water polo match and after we talked for a couple minutes he said he’s gay.
 He also said he figured that I was gay because of his infallible gaydar.”

 “Infallible gaydar?
 I’ve read about gaydar, and almost every reference says it doesn’t exist.”

-“I agree that it doesn’t exist, at least for me.
+“I agree that it doesn’t exist, including for me.
 I absolutely don’t have any gaydar.”